qduanmu/complyscribe/README.md

 The `create ssp` command can be used to create a new [OSCAL System Security Plans](https://pages.nist.gov/OSCAL-Reference/models/v1.1.1/system-security-plan/json-outline/) (SSP) in a trestle workspace.
 The action will create a new SSP JSON file and corresponding directories that contain trestle-generated Markdown files.
 This action prepares the workspace for use with the `autosync` action by creating or updating the `ssp-index.json` file.
 The `ssp-index.json` file is used to track the relationships between the SSP and the other OSCAL content in the workspace for the `autosync` action.

-The `sync-cac-content` command supports transforming the [Cac content](https://github.com/ComplianceAsCode/content) to OSCAL models in a trestle workspace.
+The `sync-cac-content` command supports transforming the [CaC content](https://github.com/ComplianceAsCode/content) to OSCAL models in a trestle workspace.
 For detailed documentation on how to use, see the [sync-cac-content.md](./docs/tutorials/sync-cac-content.md).

-The `sync-oscal-content` command supports sync OSCAL models to the [Cac content](https://github.com/ComplianceAsCode/content) in a trestle workspace.
+The `sync-oscal-content` command supports sync OSCAL models to the [CaC content](https://github.com/ComplianceAsCode/content) in a trestle workspace.
 For detailed documentation on how to use, see the [sync-oscal-content.md](./docs/tutorials/sync-oscal-content.md).

 Below is a table of the available commands and their current availability as a GitHub Action: